Johnnycake

 The modern johnnycake is found in the cuisine of New England and is often claimed as originating in Rhode Island.
-A modern johnnycake is fried cornmeal gruel, which is made from yellow or white cornmeal mixed with salt and hot water or milk, and sometimes sweetened.
-In the Southern United States, the term used is hoecake, although this can also refer to cornbread fried in a pan.

 Etymology

 Johnnycake

-The earliest attestation of the term "johnny cake" is from 1739 (in South Carolina); the spelling "journey cake" is only attested from 1775 on the Gulf Coast, but may be the earlier form.
+The earliest attestation of the term "johnny cake" is from 1739 (in South Carolina); the spelling "journey cake" is attested only from 1775 on the Gulf Coast, but may be the earlier form.

 The word is likely based on the word Jonakin, recorded in New England in 1765, itself derived from the word jannock, recorded in Northern England in the sixteenth century.
-According to Edward Ellis Morris, the term was the name given "... by the [American] negroes to a cake made of Indian corn (maize)."
+According to Edward Ellis Morris, the term was the name given "... by the Americans to a cake made of Indian corn (maize)."

 Another suggested derivation is that it comes from Shawnee cake, although some writers disagree.

 Hoecake

 The term hoecake is first attested in 1745, and the term is used by American writers such as Joel Barlow and Washington Irving.
 The origin of the name is the method of preparation: they were cooked on a type of iron pan called a hoe.
 There is conflicting evidence regarding the common belief that they were cooked on the blades of gardening hoes.

 A hoecake can be made either out of cornbread batter or leftover biscuit dough.
 A cornbread hoecake is thicker than a cornbread pancake.